 - Corporate sponsor

-If you meet the above funding criteria for the J-1 visa and you wish to be eligible for that option, then you must submit the completed DS-2019 form, along with your AVC, and all required documentation to the Office of Multicultural Relations.
+If you meet the above funding criteria for the J-1 visa and you wish to be eligible for that option, then you must submit the completed DS-2019 form, along with your AVC, and all required documentation to the Global Services.
 You will automatically receive the form I-20 for the F-1 visa if you do not submit the DS-2019 form.
 Before requesting the DS-2019 form, carefully read the comparison between the F-1 and J-1 visa categories document below.